Arunnpuram/Gmail-Delegate-Manager/README.md

 2. You have a JSON key file for the service account.
 3. The **Gmail API** is enabled for your Google Cloud project.
 4. The service account is granted permission to manage delegate settings for the user's Gmail account.
+5. Make sure you have added the necessary Gmail API scopes to your service Account OAUTH credentials

 ## Features